 *By metro: If you take the metro from the airport, the furthest stop on this line is Aksaray station, which is a 10 minute taxi ride away from the old city area.
 From this stop we suggest taking a taxi directly to your hotel to avoid any more hassle (especially if you are dragging a suitcase).
 If you’re staying in the Sultanahmet area and insist on using the public transportation, you have to transfer from the metro to the tram line at the Zeytinburnu station.Then hop off at the Sultanahmet station.
 The Metro ticket one way is around 3TL.
 Look below for more detailed pricing options for public transportation.

 *By Havataş airport shuttle: The same shuttle service that is in Sabiha Airport is also in the Atatürk airport.
 This shuttle can take you to Taksim, which also passes through Aksaray.
 It costs 10TL per person.
 Be sure to tell the driver where you would like to be dropped off.

 What is the transportation system like?

 There are several options for public transportation in İstanbul.
-To use the public transportation, you should buy an electronic pass called “İstanbul Card” which you load money onto and scan as you access the rides.
-This card is 6TL+amount you would like to deposit and is sold at ticket booths, newspaper stands, and self-service kiosks near most stations.
-If you don’t buy this card, you will have to buy a token or electronic card before each ride (costs 3TL per ride), which are also sold at these booths, stands and kiosks.
-There are a couple of options for the elctronic card if you decide not to purchase the İstanbul Card:
+To use the public transportation, you should buy an electronic pass called “İstanbul Card” which you load money onto and scan as you get on.
+This card is 6TL +amount you would like to deposit and is sold at ticket booths, newspaper stands, and self-service kiosks near most stations.
+If you don’t buy this card, you will have to buy a token or electronic card before each ride (costs 3TL per ride) There are a couple of options for the elctronic card if you decide not to purchase the İstanbul Card: